Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Introduction

 \section{Introduction}

-Accretion onto supermassive black holes (SMBH) can light up the nuclear regions of galaxies, giving rise to the so-called Active Galactic Nuclei (AGN), which are among the most energetic objects in the Universe (see \citealt{KormendyHo_2013} and \citealt{Alexander_2025} for reviews).
-AGN have been shown to inject significant amounts of energy and momentum into their surroundings from parsecs to Mpc scales.
+Accretion onto supermassive black holes (SMBHs) can light up the nuclear regions of galaxies, giving rise to the so-called active galactic nuclei (AGNs), which are among the most energetic objects in the Universe (see \citealt{KormendyHo_2013} and \citealt{Alexander_2025} for reviews).
+Active galactic nuclei have been shown to inject significant amounts of energy and momentum into their surroundings from parsec to Mpc scales.
 This occurs via multiple channels, including direct radiation (e.g. \citealt{Ciotti_2010}), jets of relativistic plasma (e.g. \citealt{Fabian_2012}), and massive multi-phase gas winds (e.g. \citealt{Crenshaw_2003}).
-In particular, through the interaction with the ISM, powerful AGN-driven outflows, in the form of winds or jets, have proven to be capable of reproducing the scaling relations between SMBH mass and galaxy properties (\citealt{Cattaneo_1999}; \citealt{Kauffman_2000}; \citealt{King_2015}; \citealt{King_2005}; \citealt{Gaspari_2020}; \citealt{King_2015}; \citealt{Fabian_2012}).
-While synchrotron emission from powerful relativistic jets dominates the radio luminosity only in a minority of AGN, classified as Radio Loud (RL, $L_{6GHz}=10^{23-27}\ W/Hz$), the majority falls into the Radio Quiet (RQ, $L_{6GHz}=10^{21-23}\ W/Hz$) category, where the origin of radio emission is still debated.
-In RQ AGN, radio emission can arise from a plethora of processes, possibly overlapping, including AGN-driven winds, weak jets, coronal activity and star-formation activity (see \citealt{Padovani_2017}; \citealt{Panessa_2019} for extensive reviews).
-Disentangling these mechanisms and understanding how the energy they release couples to the interstellar medium (ISM) is challenging, and requires detailed spectral and morphological analysis.
+In particular, through the interaction with the interstellar medium (ISM), powerful AGN-driven outflows, in the form of winds or jets, have proven to be capable of reproducing the scaling relations between SMBH mass and galaxy properties (\citealt{Cattaneo_1999}; \citealt{Kauffman_2000}; \citealt{King_2015}; \citealt{King_2005}; \citealt{Gaspari_2020}; \citealt{King_2015}; \citealt{Fabian_2012}).
+While synchrotron emission from powerful relativistic jets dominates the radio luminosity only in a minority of AGNs, classified as radio loud (RL, $L_{6GHz}=10^{23-27}\ W/Hz$), the majority falls into the radio quiet (RQ; $L_{6GHz}=10^{21-23}\ W/Hz$) category, where the origin of radio emission is still debated.
+In RQ AGNs, radio emission can arise from a plethora of processes, possibly overlapping, including AGN-driven winds, weak jets, coronal activity, and star-formation activity (see \citealt{Padovani_2017}; \citealt{Panessa_2019} for extensive reviews).
+Disentangling these mechanisms and understanding how the energy they release couples with the ISM is challenging and requires detailed spectral and morphological analysis.
 However, obtaining observational constraints is crucial for modelling AGN feedback and galaxy evolution.